- Books, Literature, and Writing»

 What makes flash fiction different to the others is the point at which you enter and leave the story.
 There is no room for extra characters so usually they will focus on one character unless interaction is vital.
 The story is usually not entered at the very beginning either.
 It is entered at the time of crisis or resolution, or near to it, but clues are to the reader to inform the rest of the story.
 Often they end with only a hint of the resolution leaving the reader to bring their own conclusion.

 To use the example from Hemingway that is above the start, middle and end are pretty obvious.
 We enter the story post resolution and it is not an happy one.
 We know that a baby was conceived and probably born- but we also know the parents of the baby never put the shoes on the baby and are now selling them.
 The six words carry a melancholy with them which the reader brings to the story.
-We suspect a child has died leaving behind grieving family.
-Most probably during birth because the baby shoes are not worn.
+We suspect a child has died leaving behind a grieving family.
+We can suspect that the death occured during birth, or immediately after, because the baby shoes are not worn.
 The crisis has past and we are entered into the tragic world post-crisis- the resolution.
 Where the grieving parents are selling the items that they will never need.

 A very quick guide to writing a flash fiction